-Walking regularly is one of the easiest ways to improve our mental health and stay active during lockdown and at home.
-It’s especially good if you’re still not quite ready to head to the gym but still want to hit the recommended target of 30 minutes of activity, five times a week.
+Walking regularly is one of the easiest ways to improve our mental health, as well as helping us stay active during lockdown and at home.
+It’s especially good if your local centre is closed or you’re still not feeling quite ready to head to the gym yet, but still want to hit the recommended target of 30 minutes of activity, five times a week.

 You can even include it as part of your home workout.
 Most of us should be aiming to hit around 10,000 steps a day.
 While this may seem overwhelming at first, the key to success is building up slowly.
 Although it’s likely the vast majority of us have already started increasing our daily steps during the Coronavirus pandemic lockdown.

 Staying Active at Home